A-dvika/just-trying/Idea.md

 > “RAG in Action: How ChatGPT Can Learn from Your Notes, PDFs & Google”

+Hi Ruschi,

+I hope you’re doing well.
+My name is Advika Thakur, and I’m a Summer Analyst in the Workplace Engineering team, Engineering Division.
+I’m currently working on the UI uplift for the NDS portal, which will support both Windows 11 and NDS.Next migrations.

+I would like to set up a brief call with Anand Gupta to discuss my internship progress and get his insights on a few topics related to the portal work.
+Could you please help coordinate a time that fits Anand’s availability over the next week or so?
+I am flexible and can adjust to his schedule.

+Thank you for your assistance.
+Please let me know if there’s any information you need from me to facilitate the scheduling.

+Best regards,

+Advika Thakur
+Summer Analyst, Workplace Engineering
+Engineering Division
+Goldman Sachs
+advika.thakur@goldmansachs.com | +91-XXXXXXXXXX

 🔹 Why this topic?
 Most people know LLMs are powerful, but don’t know how they can talk to your documents.
 This session demystifies that and shows practical use cases for enterprises.